matrix-org/matrix-spec/content/identity-service-api.md

 #### `none`

-This algorithm performs plaintext lookups on the identity server.
+This algorithm performs cleartext lookups on the identity server.
 Typically this algorithm should not be used due to the security concerns of unhashed identifiers, however some scenarios (such as LDAP-backed identity servers) prevent the use of hashed identifiers.
 Identity